sosuisen/git-documentdb/docs-api/git-documentdb.syncresultresolveconflictsandpusherror.md

 ## SyncResultResolveConflictsAndPushError type

-Resolve conflicts and push actions occurred and push failed in synchronization.
+Synchronization resolved conflicts, created a merge commit, and failed to push it.

 <b>Signature:</b>